AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/review_process/submission_checklist.md

 If you have any questions, feel free to contact us at [ccintrev@adobe.com](mailto:ccintrev@adobe.com) or on our [Adobe Express Add-on Developer’s Discord channel](http://discord.gg/nc3QDyFeb4).

-## Make sure you’ve included all required files in your add-on submission, as per Adobe’s submission guidelines, including:
+## Make sure you’ve included all required files in your add-on submission, as per the [submission guidelines](../), including:
 - Files
 - Assets
 - Release notes